Report updated Apr 20, 2026

 • Erosion of brand equity making user acquisition unsustainable

-MoneyPilot: Class Action is a upsetting finance app that is available.
-With a 4.3/5 rating from 527 reviews, it upsets most users from users.
+MoneyPilot: Class Action is a struggling finance app that is available.
+With a 4.1/5 rating from 696 reviews, it struggles with user retention.
 Users particularly appreciate general usability, though fraudulent practices and scams remains a common concern.

 Independent intel to help builders create better apps.